Kris Kobach: Personal life and activities

 Kobach was born in Madison, Wisconsin, to Janice Mardell (née Iverson) and William Louis Kobach.
-His great-grandparents were Bohemian and German on his father's side and Norwegian on his mother's side; they came to Wisconsin in the 1890s, where they were mostly farmers.
+His great-grandparents were Polish on his father's side and Norwegian on his mother's side; they came to Wisconsin in the 1890s, where they were mostly farmers.

 At the age of seven, in 1974, Kobach moved to Kansas with his parents and two sisters, and grew up mostly in Topeka where his father owned the Bill Kobach Buick-GMC car dealership.

-Kobach was married on June 23, 2001 to Heather Mannschreck, a former environmental systems engineer who now has a part-time photography business in addition to homeschooling their five daughters.
+On June 23, 2001, Kobach married Heather Mannschreck, a former environmental systems engineer who now has a part-time photography business in addition to homeschooling their five daughters.
 Kobach, his wife, and their children live on their farm near Lecompton, north of Lawrence, Kansas.
-Their residence is in a building, the permits for which Kobach originally received lower taxation and permitting fees due to claimed intent for agricultural exemptions, rather than residential use.
-He stated he intends to build a residential home on the property.
+Their residence is in a building, the permits for which Kobach originally received lower taxation and permitting fees due to agricultural exemptions, rather than residential use.
+Kobach said he intends to build a residential home on the property.
 When building it, Kobach "closed in" the plumbing and electric work so it was not possible for the building inspector to examine it without tearing up the floor and removing walls that covered wiring.
 There was no septic system or water source.
 Despite those difficulties, he was granted permit waivers by the county administration, precipitating public controversy.

-Kobach served as a missionary to Uganda in 2005 and 2006.
+Kobach did missionary work in Uganda in 2005 and 2006.
 Previously, he had volunteered to help build a school in a South African township through the Get Ahead Foundation.
 He served as a Big Brother.
 He was a national rowing champion (men's pair event, master's division in 1998; men's double event, master's division, 2001, 2002).
 He is an Eagle Scout.